haberdashPI/Weber.jl/docs/src/stimulus.md

     part of a stream has been played it is forever consumed, and cannot be played again.
-After the stream is played, subsequent modifications only apply to unplayed frames of the stream. *BEWARE*: this means that you cannot play two different modifications of the same.
+After the stream is played, subsequent modifications only apply to unplayed frames of the stream. *BEWARE*: this means that you cannot play two different modifications of the same stream.

 Just as with any moment, these manipulations to streams can be precisely timed.
 The following will turn the sound off precisely 1 second after the space key is pressed.